ufsccosmos/PSFGAN-GaMorNet/README.md

 Note: The `PSFGAN-GaMorNet` framework has multiple components, and they are expected to be executed in a **fixed** order.
 The output of the N-th component is by default the input of the (N+1)-th component.
 However, if you already have data that is equivalent to the output of the N-th component, you may skip using the N-th and all previous components and jump to the (N+1)-th component directly.
 ### Initial training with simulated galaxies
+In this section, we will illustrate details in training single-band `PSFGAN` and `GaMorNet` (from scratch), all using simulated galaxies (simulated AGN).

 Before start, please make sure you have the following directory structure:
 ```bash
 PSFGAN-GaMorNet/